nhsuk/betahealth/content/conditions/slipped-disc/main-content-3.md

 ## Alternative treatments for slipped disc

-There’s a small amount of evidence to say other treatments like acupuncture, osteopathy and chiropractic can help ease some types of pain.
+There’s some evidence that manual therapies like osteopathy can help ease lower back pain.

 You'll usually have to pay for this treatment privately.